matas-sh/advanced-database-systems-cswk/README.md

 * `/all-crime-types` - Gets a list of distinct crime types in the DB.
 * `/all-dates` - Gets a list of distinct date objects.
 * `/all-year-months` - Gets a list of distinct dates (YYYY-MM) format.
-* `/all-falls-within-location` - GEts a list of distinct locations that crimes fall within.
+* `/all-falls-within-location` - Gets a list of distinct locations that crimes fall within.
 * `/ping` - Returns if server is up.

 ### Query Parameters
 To query the MongoDB through the backend you can hit the `/crimes` endpoint with any combination of the available query parameters (All locations parameters are required):
 * `latitude` - Sets the latitude (REQUIRED)
 * `longitude` - Sets the longitude (REQUIRED)
-* `distance` - Sets the radius around the LatLong point to query (REQUIRED)
+* `distance` - Sets the radius around the Lat-Long point to query (REQUIRED)
 * `date1` - Sets the month to query for.
 * `date2` - Sets the month to query for (If used in combination with date1, will query for inclusive date range).
 * `crime-type` - Limits the type of crime returned by crime-type list provided.
 If not set, returns all crime-types.